magicmq/pyspigot-documentation/docs/managers/databases.md

 Once we call any of the above `connectSql` functions, a connection is established.
 If the connection is established successfully, then an `SqlDatabase` object is returned.
 The SqlDatabase object contains the functions used to interact directly with the database:

 - `getHikariDataSource()`: Returns the underlying HikariDataSource connection object.
 - `select(sql)`: Executes a select statement on the database with the provided `sql`.
-Returns a Map (essentially the same as a python dict), with keys that represent column names and values that represent column data (a list of objects).
+Returns a List of Java Maps (Maps are essentially the same as a python dict), with each element in the list representing a row in the result data from the select statement.
 - `select(sql, values)`: Executes a select statement on the database with the provided `sql`, with `values` (a list of objects) that will be replaced in the `sql` statement.
-Returns a Map (essentially the same as a python dict), with keys that represent column names and values that represent column data (a list of objects).
+Returns a List of Java Maps (Maps are essentially the same as a python dict), with each element in the list representing a row in the result data from the select statement.
 - `update(sql)`: Executes an update statement on the database with the provided `sql`.
 Returns an int that signals the number of rows affected by the update.
 - `update(sql, values)`: Executes an update statement on the database, with `values` (a list of objects) that will be replaced in the `sql` statement.
 Returns an int that signals the number of rows affected by the update.